instructure/instructure-ui/packages/ui-text-input/src/TextInput/README.md

     return (
       <View as="div">
         <TextInput
-          label="What are Paula Panda's favorite ice cream flavors?" value={this.state.value}
+          renderLabel="What are Paula Panda's favorite ice cream flavors?" value={this.state.value}
           onChange={this.handleChange}
           renderBeforeInput={